PubNubDevelopers/chat-component-app-live-event/README.md

 (<https://zeplin.io/>)

 If you have Sketch installed you can install the Zeplin extension to Sketch and you will be able to connect this project with Sketch through your Zeplin account.
+You can learn about how Zeplin and Sketch work together to compose a so called "Design System" as it is commonly used for large projects. (<https://webdesign.tutsplus.com/articles/sketch-and-zeplin-helping-designers-and-developers-collaborate--cms-26421>)

 ![Code Maping](src/img/Design2CodeMatch.png)